Skip to main content

-Patient Sues Newark Psychotherapist Over Alleged Sexual Abuse
+Patient Sues Psychotherapist Over Sexual Abuse

 A woman has filed a lawsuit against Sachin Karnik, owner of Psychotherapeutic Meditation Center in Newark for allegedly taking advantage of her mental condition and sexually abusing her during therapy sessions.